how to handle Exceptions (Errors) in programs

 • test_catching_success fails because an_exception_handler returns does_not_raise_exception which points to None

-• I change the name of the input parameter to be more descriptive
+• I change the name of the input parameter to be clearer

 12def an_exception_handler(a_function):